HigherOrderCO/HVM/README.md

 No. HVM is still to be considered a prototype.
 Right now, I had less than 3 months to work on it directly.
 It is considerably less mature than other compiler and runtimes like GHC and V8.

+### Is HVM meant to replace GHC?

+No. GHC is actually a superb, glorious runtime that is very hard to match.
+HVM is meant to be a lightweight, massively parallel runtime for functional, and even imperative, languages, from Elm to JavaScript.
+That said, we do want to support Haskell, but that will require HVM being in a much later stage of maturity, as well as provide support for full lambdas, which it doesn't do yet.

 Disclaimers
 ===========